YC0101/4156-Miniproject-2024-Students-Java/README.md

 I2 implementation:

 1. retrieveCourses takes a courseCode(int) and return the String representation of all the courses with the specified course code or displays the proper error message in response to the request.
+It returns OK if the course(s) is(are) found, NOTFOUND if not found.
 2. enrollStudentInCourse endpoint attempt to enroll a student in a course specified by the department id as well as the course code.It takes department id as well as the course code and return ResponseEntity<> OK if enroll is successful; BadRequest if student can't be enrolled; Not Found if course is not found.
 3. Added .idea/ and .DS_Store to gitignore